flatmax/buildroot.rk3399.external/README.md

 Insert your sdcard into your drive and make sure it isn't mounted.
 Write the image to the disk.

-NOTE: The following command will overwrite any disk attached to /dev/sdg
+NOTE: The following command will overwrite any disk attached to $OF.
+Don't overwrite your root.
-NOTE: Be super careful here!

 ```
-sudo ./output/images/sd-fuse-rk3399/fusing.sh /dev/sdg buildroot
+OF=/dev/sdf; rootDrive=`mount | grep " / " | grep $OF`; if [ -z $rootDrive ]; then sudo umount $OF[123456789]; sudo dd if=output/images/sdcard.img of=$OF; else echo you are trying to overwrite your root drive; fi
 ```

 # using

-ssh in as user root, no pass.
-Or connect to the console debug uart with a serial cable.
+Connect to the console debug uart with a serial cable.
+Or, add the openssh-server pacakge to the buildsystem, then ssh in as user root, no pass.

+# TODO
+Try to move from the rockchip first stage bootloader to the uboot bootloader with BR2_TARGET_ARM_TRUSTED_FIRMWARE